sQUlearn/squlearn/docs/user_guide/quantum_reservoir_computing.rst

     repeat with similar circuits for all the other observables and use the expectation values to do classical machine learning.

+Note that in sQUlearn there is no hidden qubit register.
+This yields that the reservoir gate :math:`U_R` only acts on accessable qubit register.
+This is no particular problem in the functionality of the algorithm but only sets some limitations to the possible reservoir dynamics.
 With the outputs of our QRC circuit we construct the so called readout vector

 .. math::